AsalaKM/myPickle/README.md

 January 7th-11th
 Core+-sprint: debugging, design features, image-upload, filter, cms-system

+## Future Sprints:
+Considering overall goals of the product, we thought it would also be useful to have a number of suggestions for what we would recommend for the most immediate future sprints, whether this would be with us or other developers:

+### Create more tests for codebase
+As mentioned above, this is crucial to make the app future proof and avoid quickly racking up technical debt.
+Full user authentication
+We are very happy that we managed to build very secure authentication, which was a bonus feature for this sprint.
+However, we would want to make even more secure with password recovery to make it fully usable for users beyond the user testing you are doing next.
+### Search filters
+Whilst we ran out of time on this sprint to push it live, we have started building the functionality for a filter based on wellness type.
+This can be finished and developed further with users being able to filter based on multiple factors (e.g. location, price)
+### User log in
+So we can start building in further interactions (e.g. messaging providers on the platform, liking content), we need to build a log in and profile set up for users for are looking for support
+### Content Management System
+We have built some initial content management functionality.
+This can be massively developed to include deleting profiles, emailing users, deleting articles etc.
+### Content enhancement
+There is a lot more that can be done to make the platform ‘stickier’ for users - share function for articles on social media, upvoting/downvoting content, embedding video content for blog posts, commenting on blog posts, reviewing support providers.
+### SEO
+With this sort of platform, search engine optimisation is a crucial way to attract more users.
+We can look at optimising the content on the platform for this and include digital marketing features such as analytics and SEO frameworks.

 ## Team
 My Pickle was the second application built within the TfB graduate program which can be seen as an ongoing effort to establish long-term relations between developers from London and Gaza in order to work on client projects in an agile way.